 Cactus arms

-This stretch is great for stretching your shoulder joints.
+This stretch is great for stretching your shoulder joints so your muscles don’t get too tight.
 Maintaining your shoulder mobility can help with tasks such as getting items off of shelves and painlessly putting on clothes.

 Stand or sit with your feet neutral.
 Move your arms into two 90-degree angles on either side of your head, with your palms facing front (like a cactus).
 Gently bend forward, curving and stretching your back and triceps.
 Hold this position for a breath or two, then return to a neutral standing or sitting position.

-Combine these exercises and stretches and throw in any other exercises you like to create a daily routine that helps maintain your mobility.
-If you feel bored during your routine or start to dread doing it, consider listening to a podcast or exercising with a friend—whatever it takes to get moving!
-If you ever need additional exercises to lengthen your routine, explore these stretching exercises, perfect for seniors
+Combine these exercises and stretches and throw in any other exercises you like to create a daily routine that helps maintain your mobility and regular exercise.
+If you feel bored during your routine or start to dread doing it, consider listening to a podcast or do a mobility exercise with a friend—whatever it takes to get moving.
+If you ever need additional exercises to lengthen your routine, explore these stretching exercises, perfect for seniors!

 Get Medicare, Maximized